 Because this section is a summary, it does not describe every aspect of the debt securities we have and may issue and the indenture.
 We urge you to read the indenture because it, and not this description, defines rights of a holder of debt securities.
-We have filed the indenture and the supplemental indentures relating to the Notes with the SEC.
-See "Available Information" for information on how to obtain a copy of the indenture and supplemental indentures.
+We have filed the form of the indenture with the SEC.
+See "Available Information" for information on how to obtain a copy of the indenture.